jbjoeburns/AWS_CC/VPCs_and_subnets/VPCs.md

 #!/bin/bash

 # Export command, to find db
-export DB_HOST=mongodb://3.250.90.26:27017/posts
+export DB_HOST=mongodb://10.0.3.169:27017/posts

+# install node (may not need this if using instance with it already installed)
+sudo npm install

 # move to app directory
 cd /home/ubuntu/app/app
 sudo systemctl restart nginx

-# install node (may not need this if using instance with it already installed)
-sudo npm install

 # seed db
-sudo node seeds/seed.js
+node seeds/seed.js

 # install pm2 (may not need this if using instance with it already installed)
 sudo npm install pm2 -g